Access to money

 Online banking

-Electronic deposits can be made through online banking app on a mobile phone or desktop computer.
+Electronic deposits can be made through your online banking app on a mobile phone or desktop computer.

 Westpac bank customers: Follow the below step-by-step guide to make deposits via online banking